Differential graded categories and Deligne conjecture: Introduction

 \subsubsection{\sc Acknowledgements}

-The author is grateful to Michael Batanin, Sasha Beilinson, Clemens Berger, Volodya Hinich, Bernhard Keller, Tom Leinster, Wendy Lowen, Ieke Moerdijk, Stefan Schwede, and to Vadik Vologodsky, for many useful and inspiring discussions.
+The author is grateful to Michael Batanin, Sasha Beilinson, Clemens Berger, Volodya Hinich, Dima Kaledin, Bernhard Keller, Tom Leinster, Wendy Lowen, Ieke Moerdijk, Stefan Schwede, and to Vadik Vologodsky, for many useful and inspiring discussions.
+Volodya Hinich found a wrong argument in a proof in Section 6 of the first version of the paper, which is corrected here.

+The current version (2020) fixes an inaccuracy in definition of the category $\mathscr{PC}at^\dg_-(\k)$ in Section 4, which was communicated to the author by Timothy Logvinenko.
+Here we suggest an upgrade of the former version of the definition via the Grothendieck construction, which fixes the problem and is conceptually nicer.
+I am thankful to Timothy for his communication and for subsequent correspondence.

 The work was started in 2011-2012, during the author's research stay at the Max-Planck-Institut f\"{u}r Mathematik, Bonn.
-I am grateful to the MPIM for the possibility to stay there, which made possible to interact with many mathematicians visited the MPIM, as well as for the excellent working conditions.
+I am grateful to the MPIM for the opportunity to stay there, which made possible to interact with many mathematicians visited the MPIM, as well as for the excellent working conditions.

+The work was completed in 2015 at the University of Antwerp, where the author's work was partially supported by the Flemish Science Foundation (FWO) Research grant {\it Krediet aan Navorser} 19/6525.